 The closure activities are critically important for several reasons.
-These activities give participants time to reflect on this study circle experience as a whole, and to recognize what they have achieved and what the experience has meant to them.
+These activities give participants time to reflect on the study circle experience as a whole, and to recognize what they have achieved and what the experience has meant to them.

-This final session of the study circle includes an expanded set of closing activities.
+For this final session you will lead an expanded set of closing activities:

-- You will ask participants will review the Study Circle+ Goals and Objectives and consider the main ideas presented during the study circle sessions. - You will conduct an evaluation of the study circle experience by leading an exercise called Head, Heart, Hands, & Feet.
+- Ask participants to review the Study Circle+ objectives and main ideas presented during this study circle. - Conduct an evaluation by leading participants in an exercise called Head, Heart, Hands, & Feet.